DjangoGirls/tutorial/en/django_forms/README.md

 [...]
 ```

-(Remember to substitute `<your-pythonanywhere-username>` with your actual PythonAnywhere username, without the angle-brackets).
+(Remember to substitute `<your-pythonanywhere-username>` with your actual PythonAnywhere username, without the angle-brackets.)

 * Finally, hop on over to the ["Web" page](https://www.pythonanywhere.com/web_app_setup/) (use the menu button in the upper right of the console) and hit **Reload**.
 Refresh your https://yourname.pythonanywhere.com blog to see the changes.